Richard Linklater and John Waters on Borrowing Their Parents' Money

 “Get this, John.
 This is the proud, good son that I am.
 My 90-year-old dad, they ended up giving me $6,000.
 I had a German TV sale, surprisingly, but I didn’t have the money.
 So I needed money to finish.
 I owed the labs.
 My parents gave me another $3,000.
 So their total investment was $6,000,” he said.
 “My punch line is, I gave them a check a couple months ago for $24,000.
 More overages keep coming in over the years.
 Thirty years later, they’re like, you screwed up our finances.
 We had to pay taxes this year.
 I’m like, I’m sorry.”

 The Provincetown Film Festival runs from June 16-25 both in-person and online.
 Learn more here.
-Main Image: A still from Richard Linklater’s Slacker.
+Main Image: Richard Linklater’s 1990 film Slacker.

 Comments